befair/solomon-board/doc-dev/source/install.rst

 The installation process may take over one hour.
 Is highly recommended to chose NginX over Apache.
 Make sure to have a micro SD card.
-This guide makes use of an Linux based distribution to install raspbian on the rpi.
+This guide makes use of an Linux based distribution to install Raspbian on the rpi.
 Some basic knowledge with bash coding is required.
 The connection with the rpi use the ssh protocol on a linux machine.
 Some steps requires to be root.